laravel/docs/helpers.md

     throw_if(
         !
 Auth::user()->isAdmin(),
         AuthorizationException::class,
-        'You are not allowed to access this page'
+        'You are not allowed to access this page.'
     );

 <a name="method-throw-unless"></a>